 It is ok (perhaps even mandatory) to splurge on your outfit!

-Of course, you may want to try and get an outfit that you can wear for other occassions as well, but if those outfits don’t make you feel as special as you like, then just accept that you will need a good budget.
+Of course, you may want to try to get an outfit that you can wear for other occasions as well, but if those outfits don’t make you feel as special as you want to, then just accept that you will need a good budget.